-Requiring voters to be physically present at their traditional polling places during the COVID-19 outbreak — where they will be congregating and waiting in line with others in order to vote — is contrary to the advice of public health experts.
-In addition, in the midst of a pandemic, the witness requirement also puts people’s health at risk.
+Requiring voters to be physically present at their traditional polling places during the COVID-19 outbreak — where they will be congregating and waiting in line with others to vote — is contrary to the advice of public health experts.
+Amid a pandemic, the witness requirement put people’s health at risk.

 Attorney(s)